|

 • Hong Kong and British National Overseas passport holders: 5 years across all qualifications

-For graduates in select shortage occupations, these periods can extend to 4, 5, or 6 years as noted above.
+For graduates in select shortage occupations, these periods can extend to 4, 5, or 6 years.

 Post-Vocational Education Work Stream